 Participants between the ages of 18 to 32 showed their happiness in attending the conference.

-Latifa, a 20 year old student from Tisrgat near Zagora, said “it’s a great opportunity to be here in this conference.
-In fact, I learned a lot about different experiences of young leaders who presented their talks here today.
+Latifa, a 20-year-old student from Tisrgat near Zagora, said “it’s a great opportunity to be here at this conference.
+In fact, I learned a lot about the different experiences of young leaders who presented their talks here today.
 One of them that touched me a lot was a girl who comes from a rural area.
-Ms Rkia Qasm, the president of Afra Commune, shared her political experience and her point of view to upgrade young people’s participation in the public issues.”
+Ms. Rkia Qasm, the president of Afra Commune, shared her political experience and her point of view to upgrading young people’s participation in the public issues.”

 Mourad, a member of a local association, made this comment.
 “This forum was exciting because the content was both crucial and interesting.
 There were speakers and participants from different parts of Morocco who shared various experiences about many issues related to youth.”